plebbit/plebbit-react-hooks/README.md

 ```
   Accounts {
-    [key: accountName]: Account
+    [key: accountId]: Account
   }
   AccountsMetadata {
-    accountNames: strings[],
-    activeAccountName: string
+    accountIds: strings[], // this array sets the order of the accounts
+    activeAccountId: string, // the default account to use with all hooks and actions
+    accountNamesToAccountIds: {[key: accountName]: accountId}
   }
-  AccountsComments {
+  AccountsComments (each database named accountComments-[accountId]) {
-    [key: commentCid]: AccountComment // used by useAccountComments, but useComment also checks there before doing an IPFS query
+    [key: commentIndex]: AccountComment // store in array because cid is still unknown
   }
-  AccountsVotes {
+  AccountsVotes (each database named accountVotes-[accountId]) {
-    [key: commentCid]: {
-      [key: authorAddress]: AccountVote
+    [key: commentCid]: AccountVote
-    }
   }
   Subplebbits {
     [key: subplebbitAddress]: Subplebbit // last recently used database, delete oldest data